Listing Thumbnail

 Which solution did I use previously and why did I switch?

 When I decided to go with Torq, I did a POC with three other major players in the SOAR world.
-What I appreciated most about Torq is the simplicity to connect systems or to do things that are not available out of the box.
+What I appreciated most about Torq is the simplicity to connect systems or to do things that are not available outside of the box.

 If Torq does not provide a step or an action out of the box to do with a third-party system, I can simply and straightforwardly plug it into Torq by reviewing the third-party system documentation and do it on my own without a lot of complexity.
 It is easy and impressive.